jhuma20/Books4uAPP/README.md

    npm start
    ```
 4. **Database Setup:**
-   - Configure PostgreSQL and apply migrations.
+   - Ensure MongoDB is running locally or provide a cloud connection.
-   - Ensure your `.env` file contains the correct database URL.
+   - Configure the `.env` file with the correct MongoDB URI.

 5. **Run the Application:**
    Open `http://localhost:3000/` in your browser to explore Books4u!